GNU-Ymir/Documentations/primitives/control.md

 ### For loops to iterate over a value

-The last type of loop is the `for` loop.
+The last type of loop is the "for" loop.
 It is applicable on an iterable type.
-The value of a `for` loop works exactly like the value of a while loop.

-Ranges, Slice, and Tuple are iterable types.
-For example for range :
+The value of a "for" loop works exactly like the value evaluation of a "while" loop.
+Ranges, Slice and Tuple are iterable types.
+For example, for range :

 ```ymir
 import std::io